Marcus Bell

 Marcus is a queer dance scholar investigating tragedy, choreography and decolonial queer performance practices.

-Marcus teaches tragedy, queer theory & performance, and theatre history.
+Marcus teaches tragedy, queer theory, queer performance, and theatre history.
 They are a dancer and queer theatre maker with a PhD on 'Choreographing Tragedy into the Twenty-First Century'.

-Considering work by Akram Khan, Pina Bausch, Trajal Harrell, Dimitris Papaiouannou, Gisèle Vienne, for example, they align queer theory and practice in theatre and performance studies with choreography and critical theory.
+Considering work by Akram Khan, Pina Bausch, Trajal Harrell, Dimitris Papaiouannou, and Gisèle Vienne they align queer theory and practice in theatre and performance studies with choreography and critical theory.

-Marcus is a co-converner of the Queer Futures Network of the International Federation of Theatre Research (IFTR), they also works within the collaborative network: Critical Ancient World Studies.
+Marcus is a co-convener of the Queer Futures Network of the International Federation of Theatre Research (IFTR), they also work within the collaborative network: Critical Ancient World Studies.
 Marcus co-convenes the international research network ("https://queerandtheclassical.org"), whose objective is to generate radical imaginaries, methodologies, and feelings after the Classical, broadly defined.

-I am also a researcher with dyslexia always happy to talk about the challenges/strategies for neurodivergent work.
+They are also a researcher with dyslexia always happy to talk about the challenges/strategies for neurodivergent and neuroqueer work.

 Academic qualifications